Lucas Scott: Final seasons

-In the first episode of the sixth season, the audience discovers that Peyton was on the receiving end of Lucas's phone call.
+In the first episode of the sixth season, the audience discovers that it was obviously Peyton on the receiving end of Lucas's phone call.
 He waits to see if she actually arrives, and moments later, he finds her through the crowd, making her way toward him with bags packed.
 They share passionate kisses, Peyton glowing with happiness, and then board the plane on their way to Las Vegas.
 When they get there, they spend the night in a kinky Vegas hotel room.
 The next day, they go to the wedding chapel, but the tackiness of the place convinces them that this was the wrong decision.
-Instead, Peyton takes Lucas to the hotel room where he first proposed to her and they do it all over again, but this time Peyton says "yes" before he has even asked the question.
+Instead, Peyton takes Lucas to the hotel room where he first proposed to her and they do it all over again, but this time Peyton says "yes" before he has even asked the question, finally becoming engaged.
+On their way back to Tree Hill, he proposes to her to move in together in his house and she happily accepts.
 With the upcoming release of his new book, Lucas travels to New York to meet with Lindsey, and eventually tells her about his engagement to Peyton.
 He soon starts his book tour, but it fails fast and is canceled, so he returns home to Peyton.
-After the two resolve problems and fears of moving in together, Lucas is offered a movie deal by Julian Baker.
+After the two resolve problems and fears of moving in together and their relationship continues to grow stronger, Lucas is offered a movie deal by Julian Baker.
 Julian asks Lucas questions about Peyton before she gets there, and after she runs into Julian near the bathroom, it is revealed that he is her ex-boyfriend.
 For three weeks, Peyton fails to tell Lucas about Julian, and Lucas is angry when he discovers their past on his own.
 Although he is initially angry, they patch things up, and Peyton convinces Lucas to continue taking a part in the making of the film, despite his reluctance to work with Julian.
 The film is to be shot in Tree Hill, North Carolina.
 He also learns Peyton is expecting their first child.
 Though they initially have problems with Peyton's pregnancy, the fact that she may die if the baby is born, the two are eventually married by the lake where they first met, and have their reception at Tric.
-They soon have a healthy daughter, Sawyer Brooke Scott, which Peyton names after her best friend Brooke (similar to the naming of James Lucas Scott), and the two ride off into the sunset.
+They soon have a healthy daughter, Sawyer Brooke Scott, which Peyton names after her best friend Brooke (similar to the naming of James Lucas Scott), and the two ride off into the sunset, finally leaving happily ever after.